BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/Miscellaneous-items/Endevor-Processor-Includes.md

 The -"INC" text must begin in column 1.

 With either method, the Automated Configuration Manager (ACM) picks up relationships between processor and Include elements automatically.

+To view an expansion of an include member within a processor, see all the **QEXPAND and QEXPANDW** reference of the **ISPF-tools-for-Quick-Edit-and-Endevor** folder.